ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 Ethernet networks.
-Examples of Ethernet-level security mechanisms a network might deploy include IEEE 802.1X ({{IEEE802dot1X}}), which may be used to restrict access to the link to authorized participants, and IEEE 802.1AE ({{IEEE802dot1AE}}), which provides origin authentication, integrity, and replay protection for each frame and, optionally, confidentiality of the entire BTPU payload.
+Examples of Ethernet-level security mechanisms a network might deploy include IEEE 802.1X ({{IEEE802dot1X}}), which may be used to restrict access to the link to authorized participants, and IEEE 802.1AE ({{IEEE802dot1AE}}), which provides origin authentication and integrity for each frame and, optionally, confidentiality of the entire BTPU payload.
+IEEE 802.1AE can also provide replay protection, but only when configured to do so and only for frames outside the configured replay window; deployments relying on it for this purpose need to enable replay protection with a window sized appropriately for the link.
 In some deployments, a link may be considered secure against on-link attackers by virtue of its architecture, e.g. in cloud networking configurations where access to the virtual link is the responsibility of cloud security functions.